 Update your watchOS to its latest version

-Each time Apple releases a software update, they include changes that improve your watch’s performance, including how it receives and interprets data from its sensors.
+Each time Apple releases a software update, it includes changes that improve your watch’s performance, including how it receives and interprets data from its sensors.

 Get excellent and consistent skin contact